dinkelburg/diversdesk/diversdesk/src/content/insights/crm-go.md

     <li>Bookkeeping & Advanced Metrics: Connect your data for deeper financial insights and performance tracking.</li>
 </ul>
 <p>
-    By starting with CRM-Go, you build the foundation, and as your needs grow, we have a plan ready to scale with you.
+    By starting with CRM-Go, you build the foundation, and as your needs grow, we have <a href="/pricing/" target="_blank" rel="noopener noreferrer" style="color:#F86545">a plan</a> ready to scale with you.
 </p>

 <h2 id="ready-to-simplify-your-dive-business" class="section-heading">Ready to Simplify Your Dive Business?</h2>